Are Gains Quiet and Losses Loud? Emotional Responses to Financial Booms and Crashes Online: Discussion

-The \textit{DiD analysis} reveals a clear asymmetry in how financial, relative to non-financial, communities react to losses vs gains (Tables~\ref{tab:short_term_effects} and~\ref{tab:long_term_effects}).
+The \textit{DiD analysis} reveals a clear asymmetry in how financial, relative to non-financial, communities react to losses versus gains (Tables~\ref{tab:short_term_effects} and~\ref{tab:long_term_effects}).
 During the crash, the financial group exhibits a unidirectional, negative affect in expressed language, compared to the non-financial group.
-These include medium-term increases in negative sentiment, anger, and sadness, alongside decreased positive sentiment and achievement-oriented language.
-These effects appear in both posts and comments, but medium-term effects are more prominent in comments.
-In contrast, these outcomes are weaker and mixed during the financial boom.
-Specifically, comments show moderate increases in positive sentiment, surprise, joy, achievement, certainty, and reward-orientedlanguage.
+These include medium-term increases in negative sentiment, anger, and sadness, alongside decreased positive sentiment and achievement-oriented language. \textit{We interpret these shifts as signals of increased distress and negative emotional responses during periods of financial strain.} These effects appear in both posts and comments, but medium-term effects are more prominent in comments, suggesting that \textit{community-level interactions may sustain and amplify the negative emotional responses}.
+In contrast, these outcomes are weaker and more heterogeneous during the financial boom.
+Specifically, comments show moderate increases in positive sentiment, surprise, joy, achievement, certainty, and reward-oriented language.
 In contrast, post-level effects are short-lived, characterized by a conflicted reduction in reward-oriented language.
+Hence, \textit{these inconsistent signals do not reflect clear or sustained shifts in mental well-being during the boom.}

 The \textit{causal impact analysis} also supports this asymmetric pattern (Table~\ref{tab:long_term_effects}).
 During the crash, community responses show fewer but more coherent negative effects, including increases in negative sentiment and decreases in positive sentiment.
 Financial boom produces mixed impacts: we observe a decrease in sadness, but an increase in anger for the posts, and an increase in negative sentiment, a decrease in joy, but an increase in affective and positive language in comments.
 This incongruity suggests that crashes have a more pronounced negative impact on affect than booms at the community level.
+Taken together, \textit{our findings suggest that financial crashes serve as stronger and more persistent stressors in online communities than financial booms in fostering positive engagement}.
+This is consistent with the asymmetric responses predicted through the behavioral theory of loss aversion.